robosavvy/vive_ros/README.md

 Procedure:

-1. Start a `roscore`
-2. Launch the SteamVR's `vrserver` by launching the file: `roslaunch vive_ros server_vr.launch`
+1. Launch the SteamVR's `vrserver` by launching the file: `roslaunch vive_ros server_vr.launch`
-3. Launch the node: `roslaunch vive_ros vive.launch`
+2. Launch the node: `roslaunch vive_ros vive.launch`
-4. To close the node you can `Ctrl+C`.
+3. To close the node you can `Ctrl+C`.
 To close the vr server you have to kill the process.
 For convenience: `rosrun vive_ros close_servervr.sh`